 Question 3: How can DOE best obtain and consider accurate, objective information and data about the costs, burdens, and benefits of existing regulations?
 Are there existing sources of data DOE can use to evaluate the post-promulgation effects of regulations over time?
 We invite interested parties to provide data that may be in their possession that documents the costs, burdens, and benefits of existing requirements?

-There are several retrospective studies that have reviewed the impacts of DOE efficiency regulations, some of which are cited below.
+There are several retrospective studies by environmental advocates that have reviewed the impacts of DOE efficiency regulations (Gold, et al. 2011) (Wei, Patadia and Kammen 2010) (Taylor, Spurlock and Yang 2015).
 They found that energy efficiency regulations have provided significant economic benefits for consumers through saving energy and freeing up funds for other use, which culminates in broader macroeconomic benefits to both the local and national economy.

-Another report examines the job increases through 2030 due to utility bill savings associated with current and prospective energy efficiency standards.
-Based on the report’s analysis, an average of 318,000 jobs are created annually for historic standards with an expected additional 47,000 jobs created annually for prospective standards (Gold, et al. 2011).
-A paper published in the Energy Policy Journal estimates 0.38 job-years are created for every GWh of electricity saved due to energy efficiency measures (Wei, Patadia and Kammen 2010).
-Another report further supported this concept by citing that “the positive economic impacts of MEPS [Minimum Efficiency Performance Standards] on consumers may have been underestimated” (Taylor, Spurlock and Yang 2015).
-One of the goals of DOE’s regulatory reform task force is to identify regulations that “eliminate jobs, or inhibit job gains”.
-This research shows that energy efficiency regulations are actually very beneficial for job creation, and consequently, should not be repealed.
+We have not identified research on the same topic by other important stakeholders such as low-income customer advocacy groups, energy company associations, or manufacturer associations.
+Their findings should be weighed against those above.
+In addition, readers should be careful not to over-generalize any findings given the uniqueness of any given rulemaking.

 Question 4: Are there regulations that simply make no sense or have become unnecessary, ineffective, or ill-advised and if so what are they?
 Are there rules that can simply be repealed without impairing DOE’s statutory obligations and, if so, what are they?